hgviss/NEU-Projects/ALY_6040_README.md

 # We are looking at blood samples that have been sent through a mass spec
 # Once we create a single data base (first version) we will look at using ETL and EDA to find insights in the data.
 # This is practice for learning python and a learning process.
+# Working with Python 3 and the Anaconda Navigator / Juypter notebook

 # I will look at applying the same code to individual data sheets depending on sample.
 # This will wait until after I had a chance to talk with DR.M.
 VISSER who will be the subject matter expert guide.